Congratulations to Spring 2024 Winners of TLTR Pilot Grants

 Funding for Monthly or Annual Academic Software Licenses

 Academic Software FundingThe Teaching, Learning, and Technology Roundtable (TLTR) is delighted to offer funding for academic software licenses, including popular tools like ChatGPT Plus, for faculty keen on enhancing their teaching and research.
 We invite you to apply via the TLTR Academic Software Request Form.
 Our process is straightforward: secure your software, share your insights through a brief report, and potentially transform your academic practice.
 Funding is allocated on a first-come, first-served basis, tailored for lower-cost applications with monthly or annual licensing feeds to ensure broad accessibility.
+Note that funds are capped at $500 per applicant in a given 12 month period to ensure that as many faculty as possible can benefit from this program.
 Requests will be vetted by Instructional Technology staff.
 For larger projects, please consult our Guidelines page.
 Seize this opportunity to integrate cutting-edge technology into your work, supported by the Instructional Technology team.

 TLTR Meeting: AI & Academic Integrity, Wednesday, May 10, 2 – 3 pm